eduardorittner/mc504/README.md

 find, push_back and delete.
 These functions are simple and don't concern themselves with any synchronization, which must be handled by their callers.

 In order to simplify the implementation, we have considered that the linked list is composed only by positive integers.
+By default, the list is initialized with 10 random elements ranging from 1 to 20, and the program will create 5 threads of each type (searchers, inserters and deleters).
+To adjust the project for different list sizes, thread counts, or value ranges, simply modify the constants `INITIAL_SIZE`, `SEARCHERS`, `INSERTERS`, `DELETERS` and `RANDOM_UPPER_BOUND` in the `main.c` file.

 For synchronization, we use mutexes, semaphores and atomic integers.
 Our linked-list definition is: